 A lot of girls I know who work as cam girls like to keep a low profile in public.
 It’s understandable – while this isn’t the 1950’s, there’s still a lot of judgement out there directed towards confident, sexually assured women, and I get why they wouldn’t necessarily like to be very open about how they make their money.
 I, on the other hand, don’t mind talking about my life and job as a cam girl.
 After all, I love what I do, and it sure as hell beats my old job working in an office cubicle answering phone calls for eight hours a day.

 Being a cam girl is hugely liberating; I get to call all the shots, work where and when I want to, and have the added bonus of being told how gorgeous and sexy I am all day by guys all over the world!
 It’s not without its downsides, but as far as a fun and reliable way to pay the bills goes, it’s really not a bad gig.
 Because I’m relatively open about stripping online, I hear from a lot of budding cam girls and those who are keen to get into the business.
-There isn’t a whole lot of information out there when it comes to this job, so unsurprisingly, the most common question I get asked is ‘should I become a cam girl’, closely followed by ‘how do I become a cam girl?’
+There isn’t a whole lot of information out there when it comes to this job, so unsurprisingly, the most common question I get asked is ‘should I become a cam girl’, closely followed by ‘whats it like to be a cam girl’

 The problem with the first question is that there is no right or wrong answer, really.
 It depends on whether you’re willing to put the initial work in (nobody is an instant success in camming, it does take at least a few weeks and a lot of perseverance to get regular clients and appear on the front page of most cam sites), and whether you’re willing to show all online.
 I’m probably a good example of someone who had reservations at first about getting naked in front of a webcam.
 I hadn’t even considered it before I ran into an old friend, who had transformed from how I remembered her at school (quiet, mousey, certainly not someone you’d look twice at) into a confident sex-bomb of a woman.
 She told me all about how she’d quit her dead end job, and had discovered the world of camming – it had given her the confidence she craved, had sorted out her debts in a couple of months, and had provided her with a sense of freedom she couldn’t quite believe to be true.
 Naturally, I was interested; I’ve always been comfortable with my sexuality, and my ex boyfriends had all told me many times that I had a great body.
 Within a week, I had my profile set up, had chosen a sexy new name, and was flirting with my first paying clients.